IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/control-center.md

 Three sections of controls are provided by default:

-- __Driver system status__: Buttons placed on the driver side for actions that may frequently be triggered (for example tap to talk for VPA).
+- __Driver system status__: Buttons placed on the driver side for actions that may frequently be triggered (for example tap-to-talk for VPA).
 - __Top level controls__: Vehicle controls as an optional substitute or extension of hardware controls, particularly for HVAC systems.
 - __Co-driver system status__: Information or status indicators placed on the side of the passenger.
   These controls still often provide (less frequently used) entry points to relevant flows.
 For instance, the Bluetooth indicator is the entry point for the device pop-over and pairing flow.

 ## Customization